-I love that Mulder’s biggest argument against Pagett being able to imagine the truth before it occurs is that he can’t be accurate in what he wrote about Scully.
+I love that Mulder’s biggest argument against Pagett being able to imagine reality before it occurs is that Padgett can’t be accurate in what he wrote about Scully.

 It’s interesting that Padgett realizes Scully’s already in love at a moment where, on the surface, she’s protecting Padgett.
-But really she’s protecting Mulder from himself.
+He knows she’s protecting Mulder from himself.

-My favorite part about Padgett’s “Agent Scully is already in love” pronouncement… well, besides the smug satisfaction of knowing Chris Carter wrote that line himself, is how neither Mulder nor Scully are flustered by it.
-There isn’t a, “What??” reaction.
+My favorite part about Padgett’s “Agent Scully is already in love” pronouncement… well, besides the smug satisfaction of knowing Chris Carter wrote that line himself, is how neither Mulder nor Scully is flustered by it.
+There isn’t a “What??” reaction.
 It’s more like, “Hmm… where does this guy get his intel?”
-Neither of them are taken aback at all.
+Neither of them is taken aback at all.

 This is one of Mark Snow’s best scores.

 According to Chris Carter, this is Sean Penn’s favorite episode.